Indigenous Settlement along north shore of the Wolastoq, located on present-day Union Street, depicted in paintings of the area.

 The land which the community had been residing was sold to Thomas Hughes

 Confederation of Canada formally entrenches St. Mary’s Band as a recognized indigenous group.

-William Fisher appointed as Indian Agent for St. Mary’s Band, with Fisher eventually demanding Wolastoqiyik children be sent to public schools; many families did not comply.
+William Fisher appointed as Indian Agent for St. Mary’s Band, with Fisher eventually demanding Wolastoqiyik children be sent to Canadian schools; many families did not comply.